trisulnsm/dinodoc/trisuldocs/docs/ag/install/doinstall.md

 # Installing

-This page contains install information about Trisul Network Analytics.
+This page contains install information about **Trisul Network Analytics**.

 ## Installing All Packages